Images and Sprites

 The third argument is the angle in radians, used for rotating the image.
 This argument is of type num.

-Since the y-coordinate points downwards, the rotation is in the clockwise direction.
+Since the y-coordinate points downwards, the rotation is in the clockwise direction when the angle has a positive value.

 The member .center from type sprite is of type point2D.
 It specifies the center of the sprite, which affects the rotation and the positioning of the sprite.